gungkrisna/disk-scheduling/README.md

 ### SSTF
 Shortest Seek Time First (SSTF) algorithm will decide the direction itself depends on shortest seek time.
 It means direction argument does not needed while calling the function.

-Create new cell on Jupyter and run this code below.
+Create a new cell on Jupyter and run this code below.
 ```python
 queue=[83, 35, 10, 90, 45, 80, 20, 50, 65]
 head=25